gokulmInfy/m2x-particle-core/README.md

 ExampleUpdateLocation
 -----------------

 This example sends location data to M2X.
-Ideally a GPS device should be used here to read the cordinates, but for simplicity we just use pre-set values here to show how to use the API method.
+Ideally a GPS device should be used here to read the coordinates, but for simplicity we just use pre-set values here to show how to use the API method.

 ExampleReadLocation
 ---------------